Felsir/MonogameTetrisTutorial/Docs/2-5-FinishingTouches.md

 Playing Tetris can be a zen-like experience, however it can still be a competitive game!
 Various game modes exist where the goal is to score as many points as possible.

 Tetris scoring rules for the basic game is quite simple[^1]:
+[^1]: There are bonus points for difficult manouvres such as T-spins, perfect clears and combos.
+Implementation of these is left as a excercise to the reader! ;-)

 |Action|	Points|
 |:------:|---------:|